Joseph Henderson (pilot)

 Joseph Henderson (September 9, 1826 – October 7, 1890) was a 19th-century American harbor pilot who guided large vessels into and out of New York Harbor as a Sandy Hook pilot.
-During his long career his work included bringing the ship that carried the Statue of Liberty safely into port after its trip from Europe, and was called upon as an expert seaman to determine the height of the water span of the Brooklyn Bridge, a new bridge from Brooklyn to New York City.
+During his long career his work included bringing the ship that carried the Statue of Liberty safely into port after its trip from Europe.

 Early life

 Henderson was born in Charleston, South Carolina.
-According to the 1880 Federal Census, Henderson's father and mother were born in South Carolina.
 At sixteen years of age, Henderson left Charleston to find passage to New York as a cabin boy on a ship traveling there.
-By 1845, he must have been well established as a New York pilot.
-The New York Herald notes: "Some men on South street remember him in 1845 as a pilot of some standing even then."
+By 1845, he was a New York pilot.
 Henderson married Angelina Annetta Weaver on February 11, 1849.

-Sandy Hook pilot
+Career

 Henderson was a Sandy Hook pilot in New York Harbor and along the Atlantic Coast during the American Civil War.
-In 1846, when Henderson was twenty years old, he took out his pilot papers with the Board of Commissioners of Pilots of the State of New York.
+In 1846, he took out his pilot papers with the Board of Commissioners of Pilots of the State of New York.
 He became adept in all branches of piloting.

-Henderson was listed in the 1848 Doggett's New York City directory as a seaman at 325 Front Street, New York City.
-He owned several pilot ships in the Sandy Hook service.
+Henderson owned several pilot ships in the Sandy Hook service.
 By the age of twenty-one, he was captain of his own schooner, self-educated in seamanship, and a New York Sandy Hook pilot.
 He spent over 45 years as a New York pilot and was in more boat accidents than any other pilots.

-On September 13, 1853, Henderson became a Branch Pilot on the pilot boat Ellwood Walter, No. 7, belonging to the New York Pilots' Association.
-The pilot boat was named after Ellwood Walter, the president of the Mercantile Insurance Company, and was built by Edward T. Williams, of Greenpoint, Brooklyn.
+On September 13, 1853, he became a Branch Pilot on the pilot boat Ellwood Walter, No. 7, belonging to the New York Pilots' Association.